Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Illustrative Examples

-\paragraph{Belief accuracy} As it is not possible to compare belief parameters of different algorithms directly, we define $\|\Ex_{\smash{\rho\sim\mathcal{P}_{\beta_t}}}[\rho]-\Ex_{\smash{\rho\sim\mathcal{P}_{\hat{\beta}_t}}}[\rho]\|_1$ as the error of belief estimate~$\shat{\beta}_t$ at time~$t$.
+\paragraph{Belief Accuracy} Since it is not possible to compare the belief parameters of different algorithms directly, we define $\|\Ex_{\smash{\rho\sim\mathcal{P}_{\beta_t}}}[\rho]-\Ex_{\smash{\rho\sim\mathcal{P}_{\hat{\beta}_t}}}[\rho]\|_1$ as the error of belief estimate~$\shat{\beta}_t$ at time~$t$.
 Then, Table~\ref{tbl:belief} shows the mean error of belief estimates learned by various algorithms in our semi-synthetic environment.
-As expected, ICB under Model~\ref{asm:bandit} is the best for Sampling while ICB under Model~\ref{asm:general} is the best for Stepping and Regressing.
-We also see that naively addressing time-varying beliefs and rewards via $M$-fold IRL performs worse than conventional IRL.
-This could be because each fold is trained with less data points, disregarding the possible similarities between adjacent folds.
-In contrast, both Models~\ref{asm:bandit} and \ref{asm:general} formalizes some relation between beliefs at different time steps, which makes learning feasible. {\parfillskip=0pt }

-Table~\ref{tbl:belief-variation} shows the variation of error over time for the previous belief estimates.
-We see that ICB not only achieves a lower mean error than any other algorithm but also spreads that error more uniformly over time (i.e.\ the error varies less between different time steps).
-Figure~\ref{fig:belief-variation} visualizes this observation for the sampling agent.
-IRL is the most erroneous for the early time steps when the agent learns the most rapidly while the error of $10$-fold IRL mostly varies between different folds.
-In contrast, the error of ICB does not deviate much from the mean error.
+As we would expect, B-ICB performs the best for the Sampling, Optimistic, and Greedy agents---which learn via Bayesian updates---while NB-ICB---which is more flexible in terms how it models belief trajectories---performs the best for the Stepping, Linear, and Regressing agents.
+Interestingly, we also observe that both $M$-fold IRL and CP-IRL perform worse than vanilla IRL.
+This could be due to the fact that---in both algorithms---the estimates for each interval are trained with fewer data points and independently from the other intervals; that is, there is no \textit{information sharing} and potential similarities between adjacent intervals are disregarded.
+In contrast, both B-ICB and NB-ICB formalize some relationship between beliefs at different time steps (viz.\ Equations \ref{eqn:bandit} and \ref{eqn:prior}); under either formulation, beliefs at different time steps are never independent from each other.
+Finally, it is worth noting that NB-ICB is capable of capturing the sudden change in the Stepping agent's behavior despite assuming ``smoothly'' evolving beliefs (see Appendix~\ref{sec:appendix-newa} for an additional example).
+More experiments that evaluate belief accuracy can be found in Appendix~\ref{sec:appendix-newnew}.